MarketSquare/robotframework-seleniumlibrary-java/README.md

 If you cannot use the robotframework-maven-plugin you can use the [jar-with-dependencies](http://central.maven.org/maven2/com/github/hi-fi/robotframework-seleniumlibrary/3.141.59.0/robotframework-seleniumlibrary-3.141.59.0-jar-with-dependencies.jar), which contains all required libraries.
+Running of tests with this can be done with command `java -jar robotframework-seleniumlibrary-3.141.59.0-jar-with-dependencies.jar <test location>`.

 * More information about this library can be found in the [Keyword Documentation](http://central.maven.org/maven2/com/github/hi-fi/robotframework-seleniumlibrary/3.141.59.0/robotframework-seleniumlibrary-3.141.59.0.html).